 Location: Online only

-How to apply: Register for an account at Smithsonian Digital Volunteers: Transcription Center (opens in new window)
+How to participate: Register for an account at Smithsonian Digital Volunteers: Transcription Center (link opens in new window)